PhoenixTales/phoenix-docs/world/freecamp.md

 * Demon Summoner: "brave Creatures"
 * Secret Thieves Guild: "Fodder"

+Gothic 0.56c:
+* Templars: "Escorting the Scraper's Union to the Exchange place is most often connected with trouble.
+Those damned mercenaries [OC]."
+* Novices: "Our Templars must be damn careful when escorting the Scrapers from the Free Camp to the exchange place."

 ## What others say about the Rangers

+Guilds V2:
 * Barons: "Harmless"
 * Guards (OC): "Good against mine rats.
 For bigger dangers one needs fighters"
 * Shadows: "They would be damn good thieves"